Brain2life/aws-cookbook/cdk-basics/README.md

 ![](../img/cdk_iam_policy_changes.png)

-On successfull deployment you should see the queue and the test S3 event notification message:
+On successful deployment you should see the queue and the test S3 event notification message:

 ![](../img/cdk_s3_event.png)